anttikivi/unsung-anthem/docs/cpp_style_sheet.md

 You can use features that will be part of the next standard, C++20, but you must always make them conditional and provide a C++17 implementation.
 The definition `ODE_CXX2A` is defined as `1` if the C++20 features are allowed and as `0` if they are not.

 If you must, for some reason, use C, the C code should target C17, as described in [*International Standard ISO/IEC 9899:2018 Information technology — Programming languages — C*](https://www.iso.org/standard/74528.html).

+## Languages

+In all code and documentation, use English.
+This rule doesn’t naturally apply to translations.

+In both code and documentation, prefer British English as defined in [Oxford English Dictionary](https://oed.com).
+To summarize, you should use British spellings and words with the exception that verbs ending in `-ize` (including words derived from them) should be spelled with the `-ize` ending instead of `-ise` ending.
+Also, the ‘Oxford comma’ should be used.
+As a rule of thumb, when you use the first word variant that comes up in its entry in Oxford English Dictionary, you’re on the right track.
+For example, Oxford’s [Lexico](https://lexico.com) is a good online dictionary to use when you’re unsure.

+## Code Formatting

+To help you follow this style sheet, the repository includes a `clang-format` rule set that can be used to automatically format the source code in the repository.
+To correctly run `clang-format` on all of the files, run `./util/format`.
+However, please note that `clang-format` can’t take every aspect of formatting into account.

 ## Files